ContinuumBridge/SpurButton/README.md

 # SpurButton

+## Messages

+All messages between nodes and bridges follow the same format consisting 10 bytes of headers and a variable length payload (some messages do not have a payload):

+## Display Screen Definitions

+These are sent in configuration messages.
+Up to 32 screens may be defined.
+Each screen can have up to two regions and the definition of each region is limited to 128 bytes.
+Each region is downloaded to the button in a separate configuration message.

+Screen definitions consist of a series of key characters, each followed by one or more bytes.
+For example, Sx is the start of the definition for screen x, where x is a 1-byte unsigned integer.
+All the possible operations are dfined below, where each character and parameter is a single byte:

+    Sx Screen x
+    Rx Region x
+    Fx Font x
+    Xx Set X position to x
+    Yy Set Y position to y
+    Lpq Draw a line from (x, y) to (p, q)
+    Bwh Draw a box starting at (x, y), width w, height h Tx String of length x follows
+    Cx Centred string of length x follows
+    ER End of region
+    ES End of screen.
+There is no ER before this

+Here is an example in C format:

+    "F\x03" "Y\x10" "C\x0C" "Push here to\x00" "Y\x32" "C\x0E" "report a fault\x00" "ES"

+and a more complex example, which includes drawing two boxes:

+    "F\x02" "X\x18" "Y\x0E" "T\x04" "Push\xFF" "X\x08" "Y\x24" "T\x08" "here for\xFF"
+    "X\x20" "Y\x3C" "T\x04" "bill\xFF" "F\x02" "X\x7D" "Y\x0E" "T\x04" "Push\xFF" "X\x6D" "Y\x24"
+    "T\x08" "here for\xFF" "X\x70" "Y\x3C" "T\x07" "service\xFF"
+    "X\x02" "Y\x02" "B\x5A\x5C" "X\x03" "Y\x03" "B\x58\x5A"
+    "X\x68" "Y\x02" "B\x5A\x5C" "X\x69" "Y\x03" "B\x58\x5A" "ES"

+Note that although the length of each string is given, it is still terminated by a null character, 0x00.

 ## General Purpose State Machine

 The button function is determined by a general-purpose state machine.
 There is a maximum of 32 states, the last four of which are